kohesive/injekt/README.md

             val db: JdbcDatabaseConnection = Injekt.get()    // we have a connection per thread now!

             if (context.params.containsKey("pet")) {
-                // injekt from a factory that requires a key / parameter val pet: NamedPet = Injekt.get(context.params.get("pet")!!)
+                // inject from a factory that requires a key / parameter val pet: NamedPet = Injekt.get(context.params.get("pet")!!)
                 // or other form without reified parameters val pet2 = Injekt.get<NamedPet>(context.params.get("pet")!!)